How to use Adobe firefly

 🎬 Text to Video

-Generate 5-second video clips from text prompts or images.
-Control camera angle, shot size, and movement.
-Supports 16:9, 9:16, and 1:1 ratios.
-Available inside Premiere Pro and on the Firefly web app.
+Generates short video clips (typically around 5 seconds) from text prompts or a starting image, with control over camera angle and movement.
+Available inside Premiere Pro and the Firefly web app.

 Audio AI